SourceAFIS for .NET

 method.

-Variable score
+Variable similarity

 now holds similarity score of the two fingerprints.